gplms/gplms/docs/README.md

-> Goin to be added soon
+> Going to be added soon